STARS4ALL/TESS-IDA-TOOLS/README.md

 # TESS-IDA-TOOLS

-Collection of utilities to download and analize TESS Photometer Network data from IDA files.
+Collection of utilities to download and analyze TESS Photometer Network data from IDA files.

 This file is an index to the several utilities: